kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 This annotation indicates the time when a workload restart was triggered, using the kubectl command-line tool.
-The kubelet tool updates the Pod template in a Deployment, ReplicaSet, StatefulSet or DaemonSet, making a change to the metadata of Pods defined by that template.
+The kubectl tool updates the Pod template in a Deployment, ReplicaSet, StatefulSet or DaemonSet, making a change to the metadata of Pods defined by that template.
 By either setting this annotation or changing the value to a new date, the kubectl tool triggers a rollout and indirectly causes the launch of fresh, replacement Pods.